Announcing Pacific Gales Golf

 The Next Great Oregon Destination, Expected to Begin Construction Soon

 Port Orford, Oregon — The modern legend of golf on the Southern Oregon coast adds an exciting chapter with the announcement of a new project, Pacific Gales — 18 holes set to emerge from some of the world’s greatest seaside landscape, with one of the game’s most accomplished development teams behind it.
-After navigating the permitting process, construction is expected to begin in late 2015.
+After navigating the permitting process, construction is expected to begin soon.

 Located on a portion of privately owned Knapp Ranch in Curry County, between iconic Cape Blanco and the town of Port Orford, Pacific Gales will add a spectacular new dimension to this remote but world renowned stretch of North American golfing coastline.
 Several holes will sit directly on the ocean, including both the 9th and 18th, which will share a common cliffside green — unique among American seaside courses.